SteveTrewick/USBmuxd/README.md

 the appropriate header bytes.

-Since usbmuxd occasionaly fragments messages, at the very lest sending only a header, or smooshes them all together is a single transmission I use a trivial state machine to process the response.
+Since usbmuxd occasionaly fragments messages, at the very lest sending only a header, or smooshes them all together in a single transmission I use a trivial state machine to process the response.

 ## Future